 At UF, our students utilize more than 200 research, service and education centers, bureaus and institutes.
 With some of the most future-focused facilities led by some of the best minds in their fields, it’s no wonder UF is consistently ranked among the nation’s top universities.
-Rankings like 4th among AAU publics and 3rd in Kiplinger’s “Best Values in Public Colleges” are a result of UF’s commitment to provide the highest quality education at the best value.
+Rankings like second among Forbes "Best Value Public Colleges" (2016) and second in Kiplinger’s “Best Values in Public Colleges” (2015) are a result of UF’s commitment to provide the highest quality education at the best value.

-Over 97% of UF freshmen continue after their freshman year.
+96% of UF first-time-in-college freshmen continue to their second year.

-66% of UF students graduate with no student loan debt.
+More than half (56%) of students start at UF and graduate with no student loan debt.

-In 2014, U.S. News & World Report ranked UF at number 14 of public universities.
+U.S. News & World Report ranked UF No.14 among public universities.

 Corporations ranked UF among the top 10 places to recruit new employees.

-Over 3,100 UF students participate in the honors program, which caps each class at 25 seats.
+More than 3,100 UF students participate in the Honors Program, which caps each class at 25 seats.